PythonOnlineMarathon/SimpleHTTPRequestHandler/README.md

     "error": "not valid request data"
   }
   ```
-- if id already exists return status code `404` and json
+- if id not already exists return status code `404` and json
   ```json
   {
     "error": "User not found"